 WILD & CRAFT SAFE SPACE POLICY

-What started as a nice opportunity to start a girl gang has grown into something more powerful than we could have ever imagined.
-We recognized the need for sober, free hangouts for women, but over time it has evolved into a very particular safe space for vulnerable people to heal and connect with each other.
+What started as a nice opportunity to start a grrl gang has grown into something more powerful than we could have ever imagined.
+We recognized the need for sober, free hangouts for women and those with marginalised gender identities, but over time it has evolved into a very particular safe space for vulnerable people to heal and connect with each other.
 In order to keep this a supportive safe space, we have to have rules, so we ask participants to read this document and if you agree with everything then this is the space for you!

 Wild & Kind ‘Wild & Craft' events are a space for those who may:

 Struggle with making new friends

 We also welcome those who are understanding and supportive of these issues and would like to help create a safe and welcoming environment for those who need it.
 If you are unsure whether this space is for you, then please just get in touch for a chat beforehand.